scouten/ericscouten.travel/content/2023/12-27+vancouver-island/05-to-tofino/index.md

 bounds = {sw = [48.992, -127.501], ne = [50.724, -124.442]}
 cover = "es-4626-052"
 cover_cdn_key = "img/v1/2023/12/es-4626-052"
+cover_alt = "A calm, glassy lake at dusk under a blue-grey overcast sky, with dark rocks emerging from the shallow shoreline in the foreground and bare leafless shrubs to the right.
+Mist-shrouded, cloud-capped mountains line the far shore and reflect in the still water."
 +++

 Long, long day on the road today, but the rewards were so worth it!